Engagecraft-Solutions/touch-platform-doc/README.md

   });
   </script>
 ```

-Even though, Touch is not providing separate solution on the SSO integration but rather adapts to the client’s solution, the engagement data we collect gets back to the client in the automated way using rest API.
-That is, client would just nee to call (using client’s unique credentials) our rest API in order to get the data we collect.
+## Data capture and return to the client

+Users’ engagement data collected on the Touch Platform is sent back to the client when the client requests this data via a rest API (using a client’s unique credentials).

 ## Touch Widget Implementation || In-App

-In order to deliver a web application (or just a web page) as a part of a client application, it is done by using WebView.
-The WebView class is an extension of Android's / iOS View class that allows to display web pages as a part of the activity layout.
+Touch content is [published/delivered] using WebViews.
+The WebView class is an extension of the Android and iOS View Class that allows web pages to be displayed in-App.

 #### Implementation using In-App Android Integration
 The regular Javascrip embed code of a unit, once added to the article or webpage in your CMS will also work in In-App Android.
 The same is true for a header tag and playlist integration.